 Class participation grades are based on both the quality of active participation in class discussion, and attendance.
 I will pass a class sign-in sheet at the beginning of class.
-You will earn 1 point for being present for the majority of the class period.
-On Friday, your TA will pass another sign-in sheet and you will earn 1 point for being present.
+You will earn 2 points if you are present for the full class period.
+Significantly late arrival or early departure will reduce this to 1 point.
 You will earn up to 3 points for your role in class discussion.
-So you have the potential to earn 5 class participation points each week.
+Thus, you have the potential to earn 5 class participation points each week.
 Class discussion includes asking questions, answering questions and volunteering important case information when appropriate.
-Participation points will be deducted for behaviors that detract from discussion, including but not limited to: using electronic equipment during class without instructor permission and disrupting class with late arrival or early departures.
-I will drop the two lowest class participation marks.
+Participation points will be deducted for behaviors that detract from discussion, including but not limited to using electronic equipment during class without instructor permission.
+I will drop the two lowest daily class participation marks.
 Thus, if you must miss class for any reason, up to two absences will carry no participation penalty.
 Of course you are still responsible for the material covered in class, so get notes from a classmate and review class handouts posted on Smartsite.